 4-H SET Leadership Team

 Specialty: Program and curriculum development; Garden-enhanced nutrition education; Experiential learning

 Title: County Director San Benito County & 4-H Youth Development Advisor

 Phone: 831-637-5346 x 12

 Steven M Worker

 Title: 4-H Science, Engineering, and Technology Coordinator

-Specialty: Out-of-school time/informal learning; science, engineering and technology education; community development
+Specialty: Out-of-school time/informal learning; science and engineering education; community development

 Phone: (530) 750-1341